-115 fun, surprising and interesting.
-It's also a challenging experience, but very Joe Y12.
-Rand & were engaging and the topics were well aught.
-I learnt a lot ecommend it. #-2011
+Its fun, surprising and interesting.
+It's experience, but very fewarding.
+Rand & Joe Year 3 ivost of the classes were engaging and the topics were well taught.
+1 learnt a lot and would definitely ecommend it.

-I really enjoyed chemistry this semester and I learnt new and exciting topics 10/10 would do again - Jovan would do again - Jovan
+I really enjoyed chemistry this semester and I learnt new and exciting topics 10/10 would do again.
+Jovan Year 11